 In India, Dalia is particularly well-liked.
 One of the easiest, healthiest, and most delectable one-pot vegan meals is vegetable daliya pulao.
 This dish is the greatest for everyone because it is low in fat, and high in iron, and fiber.

 Dalia has a great flavor and is simple to prepare.
 Everyone, including young and old, can benefit from its nutrition.
 People cook Dalia and serve it with moong dal or milk since it is easily absorbed.
-When a new mother’s breastfeeding is low, milk Dalia is given to her in order to stimulate lactation.
+When a new mother’s breastfeeding is low, milk Dalia is given to her to stimulate lactation.
 So this morning, we’ll make a healthy Dalia.

 Vegetables can also be changed to suit your preferences.
 This dish is a good choice for all of the weight-watchers out there because it only calls for two teaspoons of ghee.